synnaxlabs/synnax/README.md

 and user-facing documentation for Synnax.
 Contains the code for the Synnax documentation website, technical RFCs, and additonal media such as logos.
 * [Freighter](https://github.com/synnaxlabs/synnax/tree/main/freighter) - A protocol
 agnostic network transport for cross-language unary and streaming communication.
+Freighter has implementations in several languages; each implementation is container in a sub-directory of the freighter service.
 The core RFC for Freighter is available [here](https://docs.synnaxlabs.com/rfc/6-220809-freighter).
 * [Pluto](https://github.com/synnaxlabs/synnax/tree/main/pluto) - A React component
 library for building the Synnax user interfaces.
 This package includes theming standards (primary colors, grays, errors, fonts, etc.).